-Click CRandTrees_TrainingScore to view the Classification Summary for the Training partition.
+Click CRandTrees_TrainingScore to view the Classification Summary and then new output variable frequency chart for the Training partition.

 The overall error for the training partition was 17.32 with 14 surviving patients reported as deceased and 17 deceased patients reported as survivors.

-Success Class and Success Probability simply reports the settings for these two values as input on the Random Trees: Classification Data dialog.
+- Success Class and Success Probability simply reports the settings for these two values as input on the Random Trees: Classification Data tab.

 View individual records and their classifications beneath Training: Classification Details.